Here’s why we always have some Biljac at home (both in the freezer and in the fridge) at all times…

 This company started as an idea by the owner to freeze dog food and it worked.
 He could then sell more nutritious/healthy foods without preservatives.
 Even now with people making their own dog foods at home Bil-Jac is still a much wanted product. — Source

 BilJac dog food has been around for nearly 50 years.
 Today, Biljac’s premium dog food and BilJac treats are a staple in many dogs’ diets.
 The frozen BilJac was the first product the Bil-Jac company produced.

 To date, we have tried the Bil-Jac frozen dog food (reviewed above) and the BilJac Liver Treats (non-frozen).

 Here are my thoughts on the Biljac Liver Treats themselves…

 I like that the Liver Treats come in 2 sizes — the pellets are either “large” or “small.”
 Both make great treats during dog training sessions.
-And the bonus is: they don’t have to be refrigerated.

 The Liver Treats are similar to the frozen BilJac food in terms of consistency and shape — though the Liver Treats are a bit larger and they do not require refrigeration.
 That’s a huge plus.
 (They come in a resealable air-tight bag to keep them soft and pliable too.)

 Even though each Liver Treat is intended to be given whole, our dogs are so used to receiving tiny smidgens of treats as their snacks and rewards, so we rarely give an entire Liver Treat at one time.
 Instead, each one can be broken in half, so both of our dogs get one-half of a Biljac Liver Treat as a snack each time.